priyanka-badgujar/Books-recommendation-system/README.md

 # Books_recommendation_system
-Recommendation of books using K-nearest neighbors algorithm and Apache Cassandra database
+Recommendation of books using machine learning and Apache Cassandra database

 User Interface-